-- 1. (Optional) If you have changed any settings, note these changes, as you'll need to restore them after installing the latest version of EC2Config. - 2.
+- (Optional) If you have changed any settings, note these changes, as you'll need to restore them after installing the latest version of EC2Config. - 2.
 Go to Amazon Windows EC2Config Service. - 3.
 Click Download. - 4.
-Download and unzip the file. - 5.
-Run EC2Install.exe.
-The setup program stops the service, uninstalls it, and reinstalls the new version. - 6.
-(Optional) The settings files contain the default settings for EC2Config.
-Restore any previous changes that you made to the settings files. - 7.
-Reboot your instance. - 8.
+Download and unzip the file. - Run EC2Install.exe.
+For a complete list of options, run EC2Install with the /? option.
+Note the following: - By default, the setup replaces your settings files with default settings files during installation and restarts the EC2Config service when the installation is completed.
+To keep the custom settings that you saved in step 1, run EC2Install with the /norestart option, restore your settings, and then restart the EC2Config service manually. - By default, the setup displays prompts.
+To run the command with no prompts, use the /quiet option. - 6.
 Connect to your instance, run the Services administrative tool, and verify that the status of EC2Config service is Started.